A new Community Project

 This was a fantastic project that furthered our mission to ensure everyone has the chance to experience nature, running programmes that gave disadvantaged groups the opportunity to engage with trees and the outdoors.

-Although HLF funding stops at the end of 2017, thanks to funds from our members and supporters, we have committed to funding a permanent Community Coordinator, ensuring that this important work continues into the future.
+Although HLF funding ended in 2017, thanks to funds from our members and supporters, the Friends are funding a permanent Community Coordinator, ensuring that this important work continues well into the future.

 STIHL Treetop Walkway